sonyagreen/continuous_deployment_talk/README.md

 This story is an example of continuous deployment at GitHub, and something we figured out to do when we have a feature that surprised us with the amount of support responses.
 Sometimes, you ship something that you think is going to be easy to support,  you get surprised by the depth and breadth of bugs and functionality.

-So, a few months ago, we rolled out a UI update to GitHub Issues.* This was mostly driven by the design team, but I want to mention that most of our designers are developers, so through this story, I'm talking about this team.
+So, a few months ago, we rolled out a UI update to GitHub Issues.* This is GitHub Issues. *This is what was originally rolled out.
+(Apologies for the screenshot.)
+This project was mostly driven by the design team, and I want to mention that most of our designers are developers, so through this story, I'm talking about this team.

 Within hours of the deployment, support was getting a steady stream of feedback from users.
 The design team had worked HARD on this.
 They were proud of the design aesthetic, as well as the functionality changes that were part of the update.

 Sorting through the feedback, there were the usual reports of straight-up bugs, a LOT of general I-liked-it-the-way-it-was comments ... again, this is pretty standard ... but mixed in were also concerns about the lack of readability.
 This wasn't a bug -- the site was displaying as intended, but the things the users were saying was cause for thought.

 Looking at the queue of support requests with varying concerns, we needed a way to look at:
-* a bunch of data
+(Sorting a lot of data
+Bugs and bugs and complaints and complaints and complaints.)
+* inflexible thinking
+* also totally reasonable concerns
 * from humans (our humans, our users)
 * that was emotional

-* and contained bugs
-* and inflexible thinking
-* and also totally reasonable concerns
+(Data was emotional
+Users who care are users who swear.)

-in a way that wasn't going to overwhelm or give a knee-jerk reaction of inflexbility as well.
-They didn't need to read things like this.* Digestible.
+in a way that wasn't going to overwhelm or give a knee-jerk reaction of inflexbility as well. *They didn't need to read things like this.
+Digestible.
 Instead of immediately opening 8 different issues (which never goes over well), we condensed into one document.
 I've taken to calling this a dossier*.

 So, here's how we fixed it

-First, we compiled list of what seemed to clearly be bugs.
+First*, we compiled list of what seemed to clearly be bugs.
 This is the softball lob for the developers, there are easily identifiable actions to take to fix this.

-Second, we complied information about the biggest UI complaint: that the label colors were too pastel, and the background grey, which is all fine et dandy if you're on a giant retina display, but maybe not on a smaller, older screen.
+Second*, we complied information about the biggest UI complaint: that the label colors were too pastel, and the background grey, which is all fine et dandy if you're on a giant retina display, but maybe not on a smaller, older screen.

 There's something to know here.
 To convey a problem in a way that is gripping, use stats and stories.
 Stats are important*, but fall flat on their own. (side note: these are links to our support system, called Halp)

 The other part is what is called "when it hits you right in the feel"* -- when a user's explanation of the problem is more eloquent than what you could describe.
 It means more, coming from an actual user, an actual person out there.

-We dogfood github, but we're not the majority.
+We dogfood github (we use the product we make every day), but we're not the majority.
 None of us are, which is a reason to find a way to keep your finger on the pulse of your actual users.

 This dossier was written up so support could summarize everything, get a sense of the landscape.
 I was super nervous about showing this to the design team.
 I figured we could just keep it to ourselves, and it was still useful.
 But, I fuckin' shipped it.
 I made it available to the GitHub design team (our workflow is that we have a private repository called support/ which we use to spec out potential clusters of tickets that may be a problem, and we can @mention a team (like @design) to send them all a notification of it).
 I was worried that the design team loved their work so much, that this would feel like a hit over the head, harmful and distracting rather than helpful, but ...